The Decimal Revolution

 50th Anniversary of Decimal Currency in Australia

-The introduction of decimal currency on 14 February 1966 was a major milestone in the nation’s social and economic history.
-On the occasion of the 50th anniversary, learn about the decision to decimalise, the design of the new and distinctively Australian currency, and the way in which the decimal system was explained to households and businesses.
+The introduction of decimal currency on 14 February 1966 was a major milestone in the nation's social and economic history.
+In 2016, the Bank marked the 50th anniversary of the event with an exhibition about the decision to decimalise, the design of the new and distinctively Australian currency, and the way in which the decimal system was explained to households and businesses.

 A distinctively Australian set of banknotes was issued that captured the emerging diversity of Australia and its contribution to the wider world.